strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/introduction.md

 3. **Admin panel customization**:
     * The helper-plugin has been deprecated 👉 see [migration reference](/dev-docs/migration/v4-to-v5/guides/helper-plugin)

-👉 Finally, go over the rest of the [breaking changes database](https://docs-next.strapi.io/dev-docs/migration/v4-to-v5/breaking-changes) for any edge case you might be concerned about.
+👉 Finally, go over the rest of the [breaking changes database](/dev-docs/migration/v4-to-v5/breaking-changes) for any edge case you might be concerned about.

-## Migrate the API consuming side
+## Step 4: Migrate the API consuming side

 Strapi 5 has updated both the REST and GraphQL APIs.

-The following sections will guide you through gradually moving from Strapi v4 to Strapi 5, with the help of retro-compatibility flags and guided migration resources.
+Follow the steps below and leverage retro-compatibility flags and guided migration resources to gradually update your code for Strapi 5.

 ### Migrate REST API calls